 Pay parade.
-Old Collins told me he is going on 14 days’ leave.
+Old Collins told me he was going on 14 days’ leave.

 Turned out at 7 o’clock parade and left it early after reporting Jackson sick.
 On parade at 9, 10.30 as usual and went to be medically examined at 11.30 in the orderly room.
 Both Captain McGlashan and another officer along with Lieutenant Johnson examined me.
 Got leave off route march in the afternoon and dusted.
 Tea brought along with Jackson.
 Arm pretty painful.
 Rumours current about final leave and Holden told me we would probably get it.